-16. The Division of Administrative Hearings has jurisdiction over the subject matter of and the parties to this proceeding.
-Section 120.57(1), Florida Statutes.

-17. It is Petitioner's burden to prove that he is entitled to be certified by Respondent as a correctional officer.
+- 15. The Division of Administrative Hearings has jurisdiction over the subject matter of and the parties to this proceeding.
+Section 120.57(1), Florida Statutes. - 16.
+It is Petitioner's burden to prove that he is entitled to be certified by Respondent as a correctional officer.
 Florida Department of Transportation v.
 J.W.C.
 Company, 396 So.2d 778 (Fla.
 1st DCA 1981), Irvine v.
 Duval County Planning Commission, 466 So.2d 357 (Fla.
 1st DCA 1985), Astral Liquors, Inc. v.
 Florida Department of Business Regulation, 432 So.2d 93 (Fla.
+3rd DCA 1983). - 17.
+Petitioner is not entitled to automatic certification under Section 120.60(2), Florida Statutes, because there was no proof that a completed application for certification was submitted on Petitioner's behalf before August 10, 1988.
+Respondent's letter dated November 1, 1988, denying Petitioner's application for certification was within the time parameters set by Section 120.60(2), Florida Statutes.
-3rd DCA 1983).
-18. Section 943.13(7), Florida Statutes requires that a correctional officer:

-7) Have a good moral character as determined by a background investigation under procedures established by the commission.

-19. Rule 11B-27.0011(2), Florida Administrative Code, is as follows:

-(2) The unlawful use of any of the controlled substances enumerated in Rule 11B-27.00225 by an applicant for certification, employment, or appointment at any time proximate to such application for certification, employment, or appointment conclusively establishes that the applicant is not of good moral character as required by Section 943.13(7).
+- 18. Section 943.13(7), Florida Statutes requires that a correctional officer: - 7) Have a good moral character as determined by a background investigation under procedures established by the commission. - 19.
+Rule 11B-27.0011(2), Florida Administrative Code, is as follows: - (2) The unlawful use of any of the controlled substances enumerated in Rule 11B-27.0025 by an applicant for certification, employment, or appointment at any time proximate to such application for certification, employment, or appointment conclusively establishes that the applicant is not of good moral character as required by Section 943.13(7).
 The unlawful use of any of the controlled substances enumerated in Rule 11B-27.00225 by an applicant at any time remote from and not proximate to such application may or may not conclusively establish that the applicant is not of good moral character, as required by Section 943.13(7), depending upon the type of controlled substance used, the frequency of use, and the age of the applicant at the time of use.
-Nothing herein is intended, however, to restrict the construction of Section 943.13(7) only to such controlled substance use.
+Nothing herein is intended, however, to restrict the construction of Section 943.13(7) only to such controlled substance

-The controlled substances enumerated in Rule 11B-27.00225 are amphetamines, barbiturates, cannabis (marijuana), opiates, cocaine, phencyclidine, benzodiazepines, and methaqualone.
+The controlled substances enumerated in Rule 11B-27.00225 are amphetamines, barbiturates, cannabis (marijuana), opiates, cocaine, phencyclidine, benzodiazepine, and methaqualone.

 20. In Zemour, Inc. v.
 Division of Beverage, 347 So.2d 1102, 1105 (Fla.
-1st DCA 1977), the court discussed the meaning of moral character as follows:
+1st DCA 1977) the court discussed the meaning of moral character as follows:

-Moral character . . . means not only the ability to distinguish between right and wrong, but the character to observe the difference; the observance of the rules of right conduct, and conduct which indicates and establishes the qualities generally acceptable to the populace for positions of trust and confidence....
+Moral character ... means not only the ability to distinguish between right and wrong, but the character to observe the difference; the observance of the rule of right conduct, and conduct which indicates and establishes the qualities generally acceptable to the populace for positions of trust and confidence.

 21. In Florida Board of Bar Examiners v.
-C.W.L., 364 So.2d 454, 458 (Fla.
+G.W.L., 364 So.2d 454, 458 (Fla.
 1987), the court discussed the meaning of good moral character as follows: